Add a body ID and class to all pages

 It applies to r1223

-#6 Updated by Eric Davis almost 8 years ago
+#6 Updated by Eric Davis about 8 years ago

 - Status changed from New to Resolved

 - Assignee set to Eric Davis

 - % Done changed from 0 to 100